mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 !!! note "Sandboxing approach"
     The scripts disable OpenClaw's internal sandbox (it requires Docker, unavailable on HPC) and rely on Apptainer as the security boundary.
+    The container filesystem is read-only — the agent can't modify the host OS or affect other users.

     By default, Apptainer auto-mounts your home directory.
-This lets the agent explore the filesystem, discover datasets, and understand how paths connect — the container image itself is read-only, so the agent cannot modify the host OS or affect other users.
+This lets the agent explore the filesystem, discover datasets, and understand how paths connect.

     For stricter isolation, use `--containall` with explicit `-B` bind mounts — but note this limits the agent's ability to explore the